-This guide is created for teams who care for COVID-19 patients in acute care settings and regional care units (where residents of long-term care facilities are transferred if they contract COVID-19).
+This guide is created for teams who care for COVID-19 patients in acute and long term care settings.
 The goal of this guide is to support unit-based education, develop COVID core competencies to care for patients with increasing acuity, and with a focus on key elements of a patient-centred plan of care.

 It is important for each practitioner to remain up to date on their COVID-19 competencies in order to have the required knowledge, skills, and abilities to provide care within the unit they work in (i.e., acute COVID unit, critical care, RCU).
 This guide provides an overview of COVID-19, current treatments, key elements to be considered, and additional resources.
 This knowledge is important for all practitioners within an acute care COVID unit.
 It also provides knowledge and procedural skill videos that can be used to adjunct in person simulations.
 There is a section for practitioners who will care for higher acuity patients either within an Intermediate Care Unit (IMCU) or beginner practitioners within Critical Care environments.
 Please ensure you have reviewed content assigned by your Clinical Nurse Educator (CNE).